necrux/necrux.com/cv.md

 In hindsight version 1 was very poorly conceived and I would have benefited from better planning, however it did lay the groundwork and got me excited about the project.

 ## Version 2

+For version 2 I decided to switch to YAML as it offers more flexibility than markdown.
+This ultimately ment a search for a new templating engine as Jekyll would no longer suffice.
+As luck would have it I was working on a templating engine for my [main site](https://www.weshenderson.info/) and felt it would serve my purposes nicely.